niemopen/niem-api/README.md

 Known issues:

-- [ ] OpenAPI schema components are not picking up JavaDoc definitions for methods that are overridden, either in the parent or the child.
+- [ ] JavaDoc definitions for overridden methods

+  OpenAPI schema components are not picking up JavaDoc definitions for methods that are overridden, either in the parent or the child.
 This is why definitions are being repeated in the `@Schema` annotations.

 - [ ] Request body parameters.

   OpenAPI annotation `@RequestParam` should be able to be used for request body parameters for endpoints that consume multipart form data.
 These instead are being generated as query parameters in the OpenAPI documentation.

   `@RequestPart` can be used to document request body parameters, but has the following drawbacks when compared to `@RequestParam`:

   - Allowable values are not listed in the OpenAPI documentation for params with an enum type.
 These parameters are simply marked as strings.
   - Default values are not listed.
   - Example values are not listed.
   - Type conversion in the controllers for parameters types besides Strings or multipart files is not automatically handled.

   To simplify the code, the `@RequestParam` annotation is being used despite the incorrect marking of request body parameters as query parameters.
 Additional documentation has been added to each of the parameters as the simplest workaround.

 ### Lombok